thaibault/backup-rotation/readme.md

 Installation (under systemd)
 ----------------------------

-Copy the script file "backupRotation.sh" to "/usr/bin/backup-rotation" and copy the provided timer and service files ("backupRotation.service" and "backupRotation.timer") to "/etc/systemd/system/backup-rotation.service" and "/etc/systemd/system/backup-rotation.timer" and run:
+Copy the script file "backupRotation.sh" to "/usr/bin/backup-rotation" and the provided timer and service files ("backupRotation.service" and "backupRotation.timer") to "/etc/systemd/system/backup-rotation.service" and "/etc/systemd/system/backup-rotation.timer" and run: